Jinyu95/ContaminantAnalysis/README.md

 ## Setup (Required First!)

 1. Open `etacha_batch_run.py` and update these paths:
-   - Line 4: `ETACHA_EXE` - Path to your ETACHA4.exe
+   - `ETACHA_EXE` - Path to your ETACHA4.exe
-   - Line 5: `RESULTS_DIR` - Where ETACHA saves results
+   - `RESULTS_DIR` - Where ETACHA saves results.
+Usually in Documents/LISEcute/results
 2. Copy `template.etacha` to this directory
 3. We select contaminants after dipole based on A/q difference.
 This search is made within species range defined as FRIB_DEFAULT_SPECIES in contaminant_calculator.py.